 Bracken’s friend Cyril Radcliffe was involved in the Partition of India.
 Radcliffe was a man who had never been east of Paris, but nonetheless he was given the Chairmanship of the two boundary committees set up with the passing of the Indian Independence Act.
 Radcliffe was faced with the task of drawing the borders for the new nations of Pakistan and India in a way that would leave as many Hindus and Sikhs in India and Muslims in Pakistan as possible.
 Radcliffe submitted his partition map on 9 August 1947, which split Punjab and Bengal almost in half.
 The new boundaries were formally announced on 14 August 1947 – the day of Pakistan’s independence and the day before India became independent of the UK.
 Louis Mountbatten in his capacity as Viceroy and Governor-General of India was also involved in the Partition (see post ‘The Defence Of The Realm’).

 Radcliffe was born in Llanychan, Denbighshire.
 My post ‘Anthem For Doomed Youth’ details how in 1968 three students from Sussex University caused a sensation when they threw red paint over a visiting US official in a protest related to the Vietnam War.
-Asa Briggs, the VC of Sussex University at the time who was one of those with links to the security services who concealed the early organised abuse of those associated with Dafydd’s gang, bore a lifelong grudge against these three students, one of whom came from north Wales and who, when he was much older, came under serious fire from Dafydd’s gang.
-After he graduated, this student undertook postgraduate work at Warwick University where he was involved in the student activism which revealed that Warwick was doing a few things that it probably should not have been doing.
+One of the students was Merfyn Jones, who later became VC of Bangor University and who grew up in Gwynedd.
+Asa Briggs, the VC of Sussex University at the time, was one of those with links to the security services who concealed the early organised abuse of those associated with Dafydd’s gang.
+Briggs bore a lifelong grudge against the three student protestors and contributed to the serious fire from Dafydd’s gang that was aimed at Merfyn when he became VC of Bangor University in 2003.
+After he graduated from Sussex, Merfyn undertook postgraduate work at Warwick University where he was involved in the student activism which revealed that Warwick was doing a few things that it probably should not have been doing.
 Radcliffe was Chancellor at the time.
 I had not realised that Radcliffe came from Denbighshire.
 The paedophiles’ friends being what they are, Radcliffe’s links to north Wales will have been used to maximum advantage.

 In 1992 Wadham College named its Bowra Building in Maurice Bowra’s honour.